Duncannon

-Primarily a fishing village, Duncannon also relies heavily on tourism and is situated on the clearly signposted and very scenic Ring of Hook drive.
-Duncannon beach, a mile long golden beach, was once a blue flag recipient.
+Primarily a fishing village, Duncannon also relies on tourism and is situated on the marked "Ring of Hook" drive.
+Duncannon beach, a mile-long beach, was once a blue flag recipient.

-Duncannon Fort, which was built in 1588, incorporates a maritime museum, Cockleshell Arts Gallery, Officer's Mess Café and Craft shop and various other Art and Craft outlets and is open daily to visitors seven days from June to September.
-During the off season guided tours are available from Monday to Friday.
-Duncannon Fort was the location for the opening scenes of the 2002 remake of 'The Count of Monte Cristo', starring Jim Caviezel and Richard Harris.
+Duncannon Fort, which was built in 1588, was used as a location for the opening scenes of the 2002 remake of 'The Count of Monte Cristo', starring Jim Caviezel and Richard Harris.
 After being closed for some time, Duncannon Fort reopened to the public in 2016 when guided tours recommenced.